What You Need to Know Before Your Pet's Upcoming Surgery

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

-For dogs, we may recommend an oral anti-inflamatory the day of surgery and several days after to lessen the risk of discomfort and swelling.
-We use newer medications, which are less likely to cause stomach upset and can be given even the morning of surgery.
+For dogs & cats, we may recommend an oral anti-inflamatory the day of surgery and several days after to lessen the risk of discomfort and swelling.

 What other decisions do I need to make?

-When you bring your pet in for surgery, we will have you meet with the surgeon for a short time to fill out paperwork and make decisions on the blood testing and other options available.
+When you bring your pet in for surgery, we will have you meet with the surgeon for a short time to fill out paperwork and make decisions on other options available.
 When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet's home care needs with one of our staff.

 We will call you the night before your scheduled surgery appointment, to confirm the time you will be dropping your pet off and to answer any questions you might have.
 In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.